objecttrouve/convenience-matchers/README.md

 (See also the [full example](https://github.com/objecttrouve/convenience-matchers/blob/master/src/test/java/org/objecttrouve/testing/matchers/fluentits/Examples.java).)

-You can fluently express the basic requirements you might have about an `Iterable`:
+You can fluently express the essential requirements you might have about an `Iterable`:

 * The size.
 * The items.